qberry-io/qberryduino-gateway-one/README.md

 	*	TX -> Pin 8 (Brown)
 *	USB to TTL adapter > Arduino
 	*
+### Notice for PIN number of simcard
+Be sure that simcard doesn't protected with a PIN number.
+Fona 808 fails if the simcard has a PIN number.

-### Notice for the USB to TTL Adapter and its voltage value
+#### Notice for the USB to TTL Adapter and its voltage value
 Please be sure that the adapter provides the same voltage with the Arduino that you will use.
 For example: If you will use an "Arduino Mini Pro 8 MHz, 3.3v with Atmega328P". you need to be sure it provides 3.3v output.